General Lease and Termination of Lease FAQ

-Unless otherwise stated in writing, to properly terminate a month-to-month lease, written notice of intent to terminate must be given at least 10 days before the last day of the rental month which has already been paid, that is, 11 days prior to the next rental payment due date.
-In a written lease for example, start from the day when the rent is due then count back 10 days.
-If there is evidence that both parties acknowledge the receipt of notice (such as ads having been placed in the newspaper) failure to give notice in writing will not automatically obligate either party to another month.
+Unless otherwise stated in writing, to properly terminate a month-to-month lease, written notice of intent to terminate must be given at least 21 days before the last day of the rental month which has already been paid--the day the notice is given does not count in the 21 day period.
+In a written lease for example, start from the day when the rent is due then count back 21 days.